PulseSync-LLC/YMusic-DRPC/doc/en/readme.md

    - Extract the contents to the YandexMusic directory: `C:\Users\<YourUsername>\AppData\Local\Programs\YandexMusic`.

 3. **Install Dependencies:**
-   - Open a Command Prompt in the YandexMusic directory.
    - Double-click on `install.cmd` to install all modules.

 4. **Run the Script:**